magnesj/ResInsight/docs/Annotations.md

 - **Line Appearance** - Set circle color and line thickness

 ## User Defined Polyline Annotations
-To create a user defined polyline annotation, right click **Annotations** or **User Defined Polyline Annotations** tree node in the global part of the project tree.
+To create a user defined polyline annotation, right click **Annotations** or **User Defined Polyline Annotations** tree node in the global annotations sub tree.
 The property editor for the newly created annotation is displayed and is in picking points mode.
 The user may now click on objects in the view to create polyline points.
 When finished, click **Stop Picking Points** in the property editor.

 ![]({{ site.baseurl }}/images/UserDefinedPolylineAnnotationPropertyEditor.png)

 - **Targets** - Polyline points.
 Can be edited in the table or interactively in the view
 - **Line Appearance** - Set line color and thickness

+When a user defined polyline annotation tree node is selected, the polyline target markers become visible.
+Those can be dragged around as decribed above.

 ## Polyline Imported From File
 To import a polyline annotation from file, right click **Annotations** or **Polylines From File** tree node in the global part of the project tree.